 In New York City, negligent property owners can be held responsible for the injuries and damages caused by their fire accidents.

-For example, an irresponsible landlord may overload a circuit in a building with too many appliances.
-A careless property owner can also fail to conduct regular inspections of electrical wiring or even repair potential hazards that have been found throughout the years.
+new york fire accident lawyerFor example, an irresponsible landlord may overload a building’s circuit with too many appliances.
+A careless property owner can also fail to conduct regular electrical wiring inspections or even repair potential hazards found throughout the years.

 Fires caused by defective products